iamready07/Bindisa/README.md

-# 🌾 Bindisa Agritech - Complete Frontend Setup
+# 🌾 Bindisa Agritech - Complete Frontend Setup.

 ## 📋 Quick Setup Instructions for VS Code

-Follow these steps to run the complete Bindisa Agritech website on your local machine:
+Follow these steps to run the complete Bindisa Agritech website on your local machine/setup:

 ### 1. Prerequisites